 FAQ’s on making a float!

 Hatherleigh Carnival Committee are always looking for more local people to enter a float into our carnival, which takes place on the second Saturday of November each year.
-This does however seem like a daunting task to undertake but everyone had to start somewhere and so the people and families taking part each year have also been in your shoes!
+We appreciate this can seem like a daunting task to undertake, but everyone had to start somewhere and so the people and families taking part each year have also been in your shoes!
 Taking part in the carnival is a fun and rewarding experience for adults and children alike.

 The committee are dedicated to keeping the carnival tradition going and are willing to help, and support, anyone considering making a float for the first time.
 Here are a few frequently asked questions you may have when considering starting a float.

 Q. Do I have to use crepe paper?

 A. No. The carnival committee are aware that not all entrants wish to use crepe paper.
 Therefore, we have a class entitled ‘Decorated’ which states that: ‘any material can be used but there must be no more than 25% crepe paper.’
 This means that you do not have to use any crepe paper but if you wish to experiment with a little, then this is the class for you!
 We also have a comic class in which any materials are acceptable.

 Q. I would like to use crepe paper but I don’t know how?

 A. If anyone is interested in using crepe paper then please contact a member of the committee who will be able to help you or put you in touch with someone willing to help and share the skills needed to do this (you can do this by searching for ‘Hatherleigh Carnival’ on Facebook).

 Q. What do I need to make a carnival float?